azconf-dev/home/general/about-azconf.md

 # About Az Conf

-**[Az Conf 2020](https://www.azconf.dev/)** is a 2 day, multi-track conference at Bangalore, India on June 18th and 19th.
+**[Az Conf 2020](https://www.azconf.dev/)** is a 2 day multi-track conference at Bangalore, India on June 18th and 19th.
 The conference is aimed at Cloud and Web Developers working with open source and cloud native technologies on the Microsoft Stack.
-We expect an audience count of 800+ developers.
-There will be a pre-day workshop on June 17th.

-The conference is an initiative by [Azure User Group Bangalore](https://www.meetup.com/Microsoft-Azure-Bangalore/) and will be scaled / supported by our friends at other user groups.
-The Azure UG has hosted Global Azure Bootcamp thrice with approximately 500 attendees each time and 5 parallel tracks and we are ready to level up.

-Az Conf is a not-for-profit, community driven conference by developers for developers on the following topics.
+We host technology experts from India and abroad to educate, network, and share their expertise with the 800+ attendees on

 - C#, .NET and ASP.NET Core
 - Web Development with Javascript